writing

 Data Requirements and Training Times

-The data requirements can vary depending on factors such as scene complexity and the desired quality of the rendered output.
-For example, a simple object with a uniform texture may require fewer training images compared to a complex outdoor scene with intricate details and varying lighting conditions.
+Data requirements vary with scene complexity and desired quality.
+A simple uniformly textured object needs fewer training images than a complex outdoor scene with intricate details and varying lighting.

-Real-world case studies have shown that training a high-quality NeRF model can take several hours or even days, depending on the size of the dataset and the available computational resources.
-For instance, the original NeRF paper 4 reported training times of around 1-2 days for scenes with 100-400 images using a single GPU.
-These extended training times can be a limiting factor for practical applications, especially when dealing with large-scale or dynamic scenes.
+Training a high-quality NeRF takes hours or days, depending on dataset size and compute.
+The original paper 4 reported 1-2 days for 100-400 images on a single GPU.
+These training times limit practical applications, especially for large-scale or dynamic scenes.

 We can see the impact that has on both training time, and the data requirements in our training simulator.